Mongo2Go/Mongo2Go/README.md

 Local debugging
 ------------------------
 In this mode a single MongoDB instance will be started on the default port (27017).
-No data will be deleted and the MongoDB instance won’t be killed automatically.
+No data will be deleted and the MongoDB instance wonâ€™t be killed automatically.
-Multiple calls to **MongoDbRunner.StartForDebugging()** will return an instance with the State “AlreadyRunning”.
+Multiple calls to **MongoDbRunner.StartForDebugging()** will return an instance with the State â€œAlreadyRunningâ€.
-You can ignore the IDisposable interface, as it won’t have any effect.
+You can ignore the IDisposable interface, as it wonâ€™t have any effect.
 **I highly recommend to not use this mode on productive machines!**
 Here you should set up a MongoDB as it is described in the manual.
 For you convenience the MongoDbRunner also exposes _mongoexport_ and _mongoimport_